deepdub-ai/deepdub-api/README.md

 #### Optional Parameters
 - **targetDuration** (number, optional): The desired duration of the speech in seconds.
+- **tempo** (number, optional):  The tempo of the speech mutually exclusive with targetDuration. value should be between 0 and 2.0.
+- **seed** (number, optional): The seed value for the random number generator send same seed to keep consistency between generations.
 - **accentControl** (object, optional): An object to control accent settings.
   - **accentBaseLocale** (string, required if `accentControl` is used): The base locale for the accent, e.g., `"en-US"`.
   - **accentLocale** (string, required if `accentControl` is used): The locale for the accent, e.g., `"fr-FR"`.
   - **accentRatio** (number, required if `accentControl` is used): The ratio of the accent to apply, ranging from 0 to 1.0.

 ### Response